 What is Transition Year?

-The Transition Year is a one-year educational programme available to students who have completed their Junior Cycle education.
-It aims to help young people to make the transition to senior cycle and beyond.
+Transition Year is a valuable optional one year educational experience for students.
+Transition Year students need to be suitable for the programme in order to benefit from and contribute to the shared learning experience of the group.
+Transition Year is available to students who have completed their Junior Cycle education.
+It aims to help young people to mature and to facilitate the transition to senior cycle.

-It is a broadly based programme which includes traditional academic subjects, careers education, work experience and social development. it helps students consider their own aptitudes and abilities and to reflect on their future educational and work choices in a year free from the pressures of examinations.
+It is a broad programme that includes traditional academic subjects, careers education, work experience and social development.
+It helps students consider their own aptitudes and abilities and to reflect on their future educational and work choices in a year free from the pressures of examinations.
+Work experience is an important component of TY.

 Aims